5 minute read

 summary = Rust Structs and Traits [published]

-• Direct result: if not every enum variant is constructed in the example, Rust can emit dead_code-style warnings.
+• How to read this: Article holds data, PostState limits valid states, status_label interprets those states, and Summary names shared behavior.
+If not every enum variant is constructed in the example, Rust can emit dead_code-style warnings.
 In this case that was caused by the shortened teaching example, not by an invalid concept.

 Interpretation / Opinion

-• Interpretation: struct, enum, match, and trait are easier to understand as tools that share the larger job of data modeling and behavior design, not as isolated pieces of syntax.
+• Key decision at this stage: struct, enum, match, and trait are easier to understand as tools that share the larger job of data modeling and behavior design, not as isolated pieces of syntax.

-• Opinion: if let is best introduced as a readability shortcut for one pattern, not as a replacement for exhaustive match.
+• Interpretation: if let is best introduced as a readability shortcut for one pattern, not as a replacement for exhaustive match.

 Limits and Exceptions